 Being able to work toward your degree at your pace, free from the restraints of rigid course and semester schedules, is one of the greatest benefits of the UW Flexible Option.
 It’s also one of its greatest challenges.

-That’s why the UW Flexible Option pairs you with an Academic Success Coach (ASC).
+That’s why the UW Flexible Option pairs you with an Success Coach (SC).
 From your first day in the program, your coach is your point of contact—the person whose sole purpose is to guide, support, and encourage you along your journey.

 UW Flexible Option coaches are fluent in this online, self-paced learning format.
 They understand your needs as a returning adult learner, and they recognize that your needs are different from anyone else’s.